jbcodeforce/jbcodeforce.github.io/docs/coding/git.md

 The Source Control view compares your local repository with the corresponding remote repository.
 If there are commits to download from the remote repository, then the number of commits displays with a download arrow icon

 ## Tags

+If we want to mark a specific point in our history as a particular version, that’s what tags are for.

 Tag helps to create code release.
 In the github pages, tags are visible in the release folder.